-Additional information vith a currency hedging trar ed solely to the Currency He nsaction entered into in relation to the edged Share-Class.
-The list of available Share-Classes of this Sub-Fund is available on www.nnip.com .
-An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classes and based on actual costs.
-Share-Class Maximum Management Fee Fixed Service Fee Maximum Subscription Fee payable to the Maximum Conversion Fee payable to the distributor(s) distributor(s)
+• • with a currency hedging tran ted solely to the Currency Ho nsaction entered into in relation to the edged Share-Class.
+Additional infor The list of availa The list of available Share-Classes of this Sub-Fund is available on www.nnip.com.
+An additional n actual costs. naximum Share-Class Overla y Fee of 0.04% is charged fo or Overlay Share-Classes and based on Share-Class Maximum Management Fee Fixed Service Fee Maximum Subscription Fee payable to the distributor(s) Maximum Conversion Fee payable to the distributor(s) ı 0.72% 0.15% 2% 2%